keptn/lifecycle-toolkit/docs/content/en/contribute/software/dev-environ/_index.md

 Keptn includes a set of tests that are run on each PR that is submitted.
-We require that all changes pass unit tests, component tests, end-to-end tests, and integration tests before you push the PR with your changes,
+We require that all changes pass unit tests, component tests, end-to-end tests, and integration tests before you create a PR with your changes.

 If your change introduces a new feature, you may need to update the test suites to cover your changes.